Thomasorus/thomasorus.com/README.md

 # To do

-- Migrate to Kirby 2
+- Migrate to Gatsby 2
 - Revamp the css grid code
 - Update content